kyuen2/khyuen-VGT/README.md

 A statement should be included in the **Acknowledgment** section of any peer-reviewed journal papers:

-> This research is performed using the code `LazTech VGT` developed by Ka Ho Yuen, Ka Wai Ho, Yue Hu, Junda Chen and Alex Lazarian under the support of NSF AST 1212096
+> This research is performed using the code `khyuen-VGT` developed by Ka Ho Yuen et.al under the support of NSF AST 1212096

 Proper citations should be made according to the papers we quoted above.